Birational Kleinian groups: Complex projective Kleinian groups

 \subsection{Classification}

 This section is a presentation of the known classification of complex projective Kleinian groups in dimension two.
-We first state the classification then describe its cases. \begin{theorem}[Kobayashi-Ochiai \cite{KobOch80}, Mok-Yeung \cite{MY93}, Klingler \cite{Kli98}, Cano-Seade \cite{CanoSeade14}] Let $(\PP^2,U,\Gamma,X)$ be a birational Kleinian group such that $\Gamma\subset \PGL(3,\CC)$.
-Then up to taking finite index subgroup and up to geometric conjugation inside $\PGL(3,\CC)$, we are in one of the following situations: \begin{enumerate} \item $U=\CC\times \CC, \CC\times\CC^*$ or $\CC^*\times\CC^*$ and $X$ is a complex torus; here $\CC\times \CC, \CC\times\CC^*, \CC^*\times\CC^*$ are the standard Zariski open subsets of $\PP^2$ and $\Gamma$ is a lattice in $U$ viewed as a Lie group. \item $U$ is the Euclidean ball $\mathbb{B}^n$ embedded in the standard way in $\PP^2$ and $X$ is a ball quotient. \item $U=\CC^2\backslash\{0\}$ where $\CC^2$ is embedded in the standard way in $\PP^2$ as a Zariski open set and $X$ is a Hopf surface. \item $U$ is the standard Zariski open set $\CC^2\subset \PP^2$ and $X$ is a primary Kodaira surface. \item $U=\HH\times \CC$ embedded in the standard way in the Zariski open subset $\CC^2$, $X$ is an Inoue surface and $\Gamma$ is the group defining the Inoue surface, see Paragraph \ref{Inouesurfaces}. \item $U$ is biholomorphic to $\HH\times \CC^*$ and $X$ is an affine-elliptic bundle; here $\HH\times \CC^*$ is not embedded in a standard way in $\CC^2$, see Paragraph \ref{affineellipticbundles}. \end{enumerate} \end{theorem}
+We first give the list, then describe its items. \begin{theorem}[Kobayashi-Ochiai \cite{KobOch80}, Mok-Yeung \cite{MY93}, Klingler \cite{Kli98}, Cano-Seade \cite{CanoSeade14}] If $(\PP^2,U,\Gamma,X)$ is a birational Kleinian group such that $\Gamma\subset \PGL(3,\CC)$, then up to taking finite index subgroup and up to geometric conjugation inside $\PGL(3,\CC)$, we are in one of the following situations: \begin{enumerate} \item $U=\CC\times \CC, \CC\times\CC^*$ or $\CC^*\times\CC^*$ and $X$ is a complex torus; here $\CC\times \CC, \CC\times\CC^*, \CC^*\times\CC^*$ are the standard Zariski open subsets of $\PP^2$ and $\Gamma$ is a lattice in $U$ viewed as a Lie group. \item $U$ is the Euclidean ball $\mathbb{B}^2$ embedded in the standard way in $\PP^2$, i.e.\ in an affine chart $\CC^2\subset \PP^2$, and $X$ is a ball quotient. \item $U=\CC^2\backslash\{0\}$ where $\CC^2$ is embedded in the standard way in $\PP^2$ as a Zariski open set and $X$ is a Hopf surface. \item $U$ is the standard Zariski open subset $\CC^2\subset \PP^2$ and $X$ is a primary Kodaira surface. \item $U=\HH\times \CC$ is embedded in the standard way in an affine chart $\CC^2$, $X$ is an Inoue surface. \item $U$ is biholomorphic to $\HH\times \CC^*$ and $X$ is an affine-elliptic bundle. \end{enumerate} \end{theorem}

 Remark that the cases of complex tori and ball quotients are the only cases where $X$ is \Kah{}.
 In higher dimension, if we want $X$ to be projective, then there is only one more possibility: $X$ can be the total space of a family of abelian varieties over a Shimura curve (Jahnke-Radloff \cite{JahRad15}).